-While medication is sometimes necessary, many families have found relief treating ADHD naturally through a combination of outdoor play, heavily limited screen time, improved eating habits, including the elimination of artificially colored foods which are scientifically linked to ADHD, as well as other dietary changes and supplements.
+While medication is sometimes necessary, many families have found relief in treating ADHD naturally through a combination of outdoor play, limited screen time, the elimination of artificially colored foods which are scientifically linked to ADHD, as well as other dietary changes and supplements.

 Now I don’t pretend to be a doctor, but I do have 3 kids and I work with hundreds of kids each week, a number of whom are, in fact, diagnosed with ADHD.
 I also don’t fault anyone for following their doctor’s advice.
 I also know there are certainly cases where medication is necessary.

 But you can bring harmony back to your house.
 AND you may be able to do that without constantly medicating your precious child.

 In this post, we’re reviewing all the data and scientific facts around the ADHD epidemic.
 We’ll explore what many experts recommend to help alleviate the symptoms of ADD and ADHD in your child and take some of the frustration out of your once-happy home.

 Specifically, we’re going to review all the top ways of treating ADHD naturally so you can decide what’s best for your child.

 Unfortunately, there is not “officially” a cure according to western medicine.

 Most doctors agree that a combination of medication and therapy bring the best results in treating ADHD.
 Your family doctor may be able to arrange treatment plans, but more often a pediatrician or psychiatrist will be involved in that process.

 There are 5 types of drugs most often prescribed for the treatment of ADHD: